 I can feel my neurons, they are a rapidly proliferating web of connections like mycelial network running through deep forest soil, intertwined with the roots of trees.

 PaganSquare is a community blog space where Pagans can discuss topics relevant to the life and spiritual practice of all Pagans.

-This post is mirrored from my other blog space, Priestessing the Dream
+This post was originally posted at my WordPress blog, Priestessing the Dream

 I've been on a bit of a feminist thealogy/feminist spirituality history tour of late.
 It feels like the moment is ripe for a whole new wave of Goddess Spirituality to be born, with the resurgence in interest in Witchcraft born of the #Resistance, plus the newly visible nature of the feminist movement due to the Women's March.
 The work of W.I.T.C.H. in Portland and Chicago has also been a reminder of the rich intertwining of feminist politics and witchcraft that gave rise to the Goddess Spirituality I practice .
 Even though I part ways with many of the movement's founders on issues of trans inclusion, biological essentialism, cultural appropriation, and more, at my core Goddess Spirituality and Witchcraft are what shapes my life and work and gives them meaning....

 The long history of headaches and their relief could doubtless fill many volumes.
 Although at the forefront of medicine in many ways (at least for the tenth century) Ali ibn Isa al-Kahhal seemed to have run out of practical solutions when he suggested lashing a mole to your head (then again have you tried it?).
 Hildegard of Bingen might suggest a need for more viriditas or 'greening' in your life, for "green is useful and mellow" as we know.

 But sometimes there was only the suffering.
 Medieval Scots poet William Dunbar captures that pain well in his short poem:...